 ½-1 teaspoon crushed red chile (depending on how HOT you want it)

 - To prepare the chicken, lay the thighs on a cutting board, skin side down.
 Butterfly each thigh by slicing it almost in half horizontally (knife parallel to the cutting board) and opening it out (like a butterfly).
 Make shallow crosswise cuts at ½-inch intervals into the meat of each thigh, without cutting all the way through.
 Now cut each thigh into 1½-inch long by ½-inch-wide strips.

 - To marinate chicken, put it in a medium mixing bowl, add soy sauce, rice wine, and sugar, and toss gently to distribute.
 Stir in the cornstarch, and then stir in the oil.
 Cover and refrigerate until ready to proceed, as long as 24 hours.

 - To prepare the sauce, in a small mixing bowl, whisk chicken stock, ketchup, soy sauce, vinegar, and potato flour.
 Cover and reserve.

 - To dredge chicken, in a large mixing bowl, whisk rice flour and tempura batter mix.
 Toss the well-drained chicken pieces in the rice flour mixture to coat well.
 Just before frying, tap excess flour from each piece of chicken.

-- To deep-fry the chicken, set a heavy flat-bottomed wok or deep saucepan over high heat.
+- To deep-fry chicken, set a heavy flat-bottomed wok or deep saucepan over high heat.
 Quickly add cooking oil to a depth of at least 3 inches.
 Heat oil to 350ºF-375ºF.